David-Desmaisons/Vue.D3.tree/README.md

 ### popUp

 Use this slot to create a pop-up, tooltip or context menu for nodes.
+The position of the pop-up relative to its target is defined by the `popUpPlacement` prop.

 By default, pop-up will open when clicking on node text.
 This behavior can be overridden using behavioral slot.
 For example by using the `PopUpOnTextHover` component provides opening of pop-up when hovering the node test.
+See below for example.

 Slot-scope: